satellite-of-love/survey-options/README.md

 This project contains a [Spring Boot][boot] [REST][rest] service for "Supply list of options for a survey".

+Jess is going to use it in a demo.

 [boot]: https://projects.spring.io/spring-boot/
 [rest]: https://en.wikipedia.org/wiki/Representational_state_transfer